Jeffrey Brent: Career

-Brent was one of the U.S. government's experts in the autism omnibus hearing, in which he testified in support of the scientific consensus that thimerosal-containing vaccines do not cause autism, and specifically criticized a study by Holmes et al. which the plaintiffs had cited to argue that TCVs were dangerous to a specific subpopulation who were not as good at excreting mercury in hair.
+Brent was one of the U.S. government's experts in the autism omnibus hearings, in which he testified in support of the scientific consensus that thimerosal-containing vaccines do not cause autism, and specifically criticized a study by Holmes et al. which the plaintiffs had cited to argue that thimerosal containing vaccines were dangerous to a specific subpopulation who were not as good at excreting mercury in hair.
 He also argued that chelation therapy is of no use as a treatment for autism, and that the signs and symptoms of autism are very different from those of ethylmercury poisoning.

 Testimony

 In the so-called autism omnibus trial, Brent testified on behalf of the government, i.e. that thimerosal does not cause autism.
 In particular, he criticized the concept of hypersensitivity to thimerosal as a concept that had been invoked as a way to bypass real science.
 He also testified that, with regard to the levels of mercury in the urine of Jordan King and William Mead, who had been chelated, that "You always expect to see levels in the urine bump post-chelation."
 He also criticized the plaintiff's use of Doctor's Data Laboratories as relying on urine mercury levels rather than the gold standard, blood mercury levels.
-Brent has also voiced opposition to the use of chelation therapy as an autism treatment both in the omnibus trial, where he testified that "there was absolutely no reason to chelate them [the children who served as the test cases] for any mercury-related reason," and in peer-reviewed journals.
+Brent has also voiced opposition to the use of chelation therapy as an autism treatment both in the omnibus trial, where he testified that "there was absolutely no reason to chelate them [the children who served as the test cases] for any mercury-related reason", and in peer-reviewed journals.